alephnode/alephnode/src/pages/04-react-brutalist-ui/index.md

 }
 ```

-Next, I initialized Storybook using their cli.
+Next, I initialize Storybook using their cli.
 (I'm using npx so I don't have to install globally):

 ```bash
 λ npx -p @storybook/cli sb init